mattmcnabb/mattmcnabb.github.io/_posts/2016-07-18-Powershell-5-PSCredential.md

 DEBUG: ParameterBinding Information: 0 :     BIND arg [System.Management.Automation.PSCredential] to param [Credential] SUCCESSFUL
 ```

-Using Trace-Command we can watch the parameter binding process and see that PSCredential is now leveraging the CredentialAttribute argument transformation in the background!
+Using `Trace-Command` we can watch the parameter binding process and see that `PSCredential` is now leveraging the `CredentialAttribute` argument transformation in the background!
 This makes it really easy to create flexible function parameters that accept either a credential object, or a simple string username.

-I'm not sure when this feature was added to the PSCredential class as the [MSDN documentation][PSCredential] doesn't seem to allude to this at all.
-Also, keep in mind that since this was only added in PowerShell 5.0, you'll need to continue using the CredentialAttribute() decoration to support downlevel versions of PowerShell.
+I'm not sure when this feature was added to the `PSCredential` class as the [MSDN documentation][PSCredential] doesn't seem to allude to this at all.
+Also, keep in mind that since this was only added in PowerShell 5.0, you'll need to continue using the `CredentialAttribute()` decoration to support downlevel versions of PowerShell.

+### Extra Credit
+The above MSDN article on the `CredentialAttribute` class states that it inherits from the [ArgumentTransformationAttribute class][ArgTransform].
+I find this intriguing and would love to learn more about argument transformations and if any other classes inherit from this or leverage it's functionality.
+If you have any background on this class, please hit me up or blog about it somewhere.